sudhirkumargpt/test/README.md

 ## How to run the demo

-Either serve this repo up with your web server or
+Either serve the `app` folder of this repo up with your web server or

 * Install node.js
 * Run `npm install` from within the root project directory to install relevant dependencies